janoschpreuss/wave-uc-stability-landscape-repro/README.md

 # wave-uc-stability-landscape-repro
-This repository contains software and instructions to reproduce the numerical experiments in the paper
+This repository contains the instructions to reproduce the numerical experiments in the paper
 > "Unique continuation for the wave equation: the stability landscape
 >
 > * authors: Erik Burman(1), Lauri Oksanen(2), Janosch Preuss(3) and  Ziyao Zhao(2)